safenetwork/tutorials.safedev.org/email-app/initialization.md

 * app.version
 * app.id

-Therefore, the authorization payload for this app looks like this:
+Therefore, the request body looks like this:

 ```json
 {